Did you know that onions were once so valuable that they were used as a form of currency?

-So when your plants are about 2-4 weeks from planting, then you’ll want to start setting them outside.
+So when your plants are about 2-4 weeks from planting, then start setting them outside.
 You’ll begin by putting them out for about 20 minutes and building up to a couple of hours (or more.)

-So you’ll want to leave about six inches of space between each planting location.
+So you’ll leave about 6-inches of space between each planting location.
 When you have your holes dug, you’ll do just as you would if you had purchased ‘sets’ of onions.
 You’ll place 4 of each onion sprout in a hole.

 6. Take Care of Them

 Once your onions are in the ground and thriving, you’ll need to do a few things to care for them.
-You’ll want to make sure that you keep the soil watered where they are.
+Make sure that you keep the soil watered where they are.
 Every plant needs water.
 That is just a safe rule of thumb.

-Which means you’ll want to use your hand to gently pull the weeds out from around and between your onions.
+Which means you’ll use your hand to gently pull the weeds out from around and between your onions.
 If you do this, then your onions will hopefully thrive.